 Examples of religious discrimination are:

 Religious discrimination comes in many shapes and sizes – often, it’s not as blatant as you may think.
-There are three types of religious discrimination:
+There are three major types of religious discrimination:

 Religious discrimination in the workplace is protected by both federal and state laws.